5. Beamline instrumentation#

 Note

-Thanks to funding from the CHIPS Act, BMM is the process of procuring a new 7-element SDD!
-Look for that in late 2024 or early 2025.
+Thanks to funding from the CHIPS Act, BMM now has a new 7-element SDD!

 An older model of the Pilatus 100K is available.